squid-cache/squid-cache.github.io/SquidFaq/SquidLogs.rst

 ==== Hierarchy Codes ====
-The following hierarchy codes are used with Squid-2:

 '''NONE''' For TCP HIT, TCP failures, cachemgr requests and all UDP requests, there is no hierarchy information.